Senate confirms ex-coal lobbyist to lead U.S. environment regulator

 Only one Republican in the Republican-controlled Senate opposed Wheeler, Maine’s Susan Collins, who argued his efforts to roll back standards on emissions blamed for climate change takes the country in the wrong direction.

-Wheeler’s nomination has cheered business interests eager to see reduced regulation, but upset Democrats and conservation groups worried that environmental rollbacks under the Trump administration are going too far.
+Business interests like oil and coal, eager to see reduced regulation, were quick to hail Wheeler’s confirmation while Democrats and conservation groups are worried that environmental rollbacks under the Trump administration are going too far.

 While running the EPA on an interim basis, Wheeler oversaw the weakening of Obama-era rules limiting carbon and mercury emissions from power plants and standards on carbon dioxide emissions from cars and trucks.
 He has also advanced an initiative to lift a summertime ban on higher ethanol blends of gasoline that was enacted to curb smog.